-Space utilization is the engine behind a data-driven workplace that delivers on both experience and efficiency.
+Workplace utilization is the engine behind a data-driven workplace that delivers on both experience and efficiency.

 Even with this added space, the team said it needed more space.
 Our customer used Density's occupancy data to get an accurate, unbiased view of the issue and learn how they could solve it.

 They noticed some spaces being primarily used as intended.
-The graphic below shows how one meeting room was used by 8+ people the majority of time:
+The graphic below shows how one meeting room was used by 8+ people the majority of the time: